-So long as working condition is concerned, there are some things that generally tend to get on the nerves of some employees, including poor water quality or access to none at all, unfavorable temperatures, offensive odours, messy kitchen environment, and a lack of hygiene.
+So long as working conditions are concerned, there are some things that generally tend to irritate some employees, including poor water quality or access to none at all, unfavourable temperatures, offensive odours, messy kitchen environment, and a lack of hygiene.

 The workplace is perhaps the most common place to contact diseases.
 However, the only way to reduce the contamination of diseases is to ensure that the environment is kept clean, and it involves more than simply emptying bins or vacuuming the floor.

 Wiping off your keyboard, telephone, and desk is the number one place to start eliminating bacteria.
 The kitchen region is likewise critical.
 Having things like liquid soap, clean towels, towel roll dispensers, and bench wiping liquid can also help this region stay clean.
 Finally, and most significantly, is the washroom area.

 Particularly in working environments such as schools, hand sanitisers bring about reducing the spread of infection via dirty hands.

 The Ultimate School Washroom Guide shows you how to take proper care of your school washroom and protect the health of all the staff and students.

 Keeping hands clean is vital in reducing the spread of diseases because it’s our hands that do most of the work and come in contact with multiple people as well as items around the office.
 Good quality liquid soap, sanitising systems, and anti-bacterial products must be made available at all times.

 So, Which is Better?

 Both are very important in the workplace to help workers stay healthy and happy.
 Both are effective at protecting you from bacteria and viruses.